Stamuli’s Memphis-style furniture is inspired by iconic artists

 “The goal for these objects is to be perceived as pure colors, so to create a dissonance with the low tones of a domestic environment and to give the user the opportunity of an escape from the ordinary.”

-During the event, Stamuli also exhibited Unstressed, an aluminium chair designed in collaboration with Alessandro Bruzzone that won the first EDIT Napoli 2021 award.
+During the event, the studio also exhibited Unstressed, an aluminium chair designed in collaboration with Alessandro Bruzzone that won the first EDIT Napoli 2021 award.
 The design featured rectangular aluminium tubes bent into shape by hand to create a soft ‘pinched’ effect.

 “We challenged ourselves in building a chair using a single industrial aluminum profile,” explains Stamuli.
 “The beauty of this object comes by the intrinsic properties of the material itself.”